Erskine Holt: Early religious mission

+Jesus movement

 He was a significant contributor to the Jesus movement of the 1970s.
-Presenting himself as part of the "establishment" he was also able to connect with the hippie youth culture of that era and organize their informal gatherings into ongoing house church congregations.
-As an older, mature Christian leader, he was able to provide some guidance to otherwise leaderless youth gatherings.
-Holt encouraged the development of house churches on college campuses.
+In that decade he founded Corvilla, a Christian retreat center in Zephyrhills, Florida.
+Corvilla was started out of a trailer and divided the surrounding land to Christians from around the country.
+He was also organized a series of house church congregations.
 As the Jesus movement came to its quick end, many of the house churches he formed or nurtured moved into forming established churches, including Calvary Chapel.

 After the demise of the Jesus movement, Holt continued to travel throughout the United States, and on occasion to other nations.
 He continued to visit "remnant" groups of Christians, such as those in house churches and informal Bible study gatherings that were not connected to any denomination or structure.

 Holt was a follower of Charismatic Christianity and believed in traditional Pentecostal gifts, such as speaking in tongues.
 He strongly advocated a teaching known as five-fold ministry.

+Personal life

+Holt was married to Lucille Holt, with whom he had 3 daughters.
+He died, at the age of 88, on the July 11, 2003 in Zephyrhills.